 How Does Problem Gambling Affect Individuals, Couples and Families?

 More than a family’s financial health is at stake when gambling problems enter the picture.
 The disclosure or discovery of the extent of losses is often sudden and devastating.
 This in turn takes a toll on the emotional and physical health of both gambler and spouse.
 In desperation, some problem gamblers resort to crimes such as forgery, fraud, theft, and embezzlement.
 Adolescent children of those with gambling problems are at increased risk of depressive feelings, conduct problems and gambling problems.
-As well, dealing with the secrecy and shame of gambling problems can increase familial stress and isolate the gambler and family from outside support.
+Teens and college students are becoming more susceptible to problem gambling behaviors and the research indicates that this is jeopardizing their college goals and creating additional stress on families.
+Depression, anxiety and substance abuse are often associated with serious gambling issues.
+Finally, dealing with the secrecy and shame of gambling problems can increase familial stress and isolate the gambler and family from outside support.
 Depression, anxiety and substance abuse are often associated with serious gambling issues.
 Though difficult, speaking honestly and openly with a therapist knowledgeable about problem gambling can go a long way in turning things around.

 What Kinds of Help are there for Problem Gamblers?